 In 2019 I spent 3 weeks touring Belize with friends.
 Despite the fact that Belize is a tiny country, there is a LOT to see and we covered a lot of ground.
 This post sums up what we saw with links to detailed posts if you’re interested in more.

 Belize it or not!
-A budget Itinerary for 3 weeks in Belize including a 3 day sailing trip AND Tikal
+This is a budget itinerary for 3 weeks in Belize.
+It includes a 3-day sailing trip and a visit to Tikal.

-One place we missed was Ambergris Caye so this time I decided to escape winter and spend 10 days solely on the island.
+One place we missed was Ambergris Caye.
+This time I decided to escape winter.
+I spent 10 days solely on the island.
 I was a little concerned I’d be bored but since I LOVE the sea I figured I could just spend a lot of time swimming.
 I needn’t have worried.
 There is a LOT to do!

 Belize City to Ambergris Caye January, 2023

 I arrived in Belize city still undecided on how to get to Ambergris Caye.
 To get there by water taxi you need to take a taxi to the terminal which costs about $30USD.
-If you can share a taxi that reduces the cost but I was alone so decided to fly since it’s much more convenient and not that much more expensive. $56.50 for a return ferry trip plus $60 in taxis vs $179 USD for a flight with Tropic Air.
+If you can share a taxi, it reduces the cost.
+I was alone, so I decided to fly.
+It’s much more convenient and not that much more expensive. $56.50 for a return ferry trip plus $60 in taxis vs $179 USD for a flight with Tropic Air.
 Luckily I could buy a ticket last minute.
 Should you decide to book this flight ahead of time, don’t worry about making it if your flight is delayed.
 They’re very flexible and will just put you on the next flight should you not arrive on time.
 Besides, the flight is a tour in itself as the view is fantastic!

 Just so you know Belize has it’s own currency and it’s valued 2 to 1 on the USD.
 You can use US dollars there but will likely be given Belize dollars in change.
 ATM’s supply Belize dollars.

-An advantage to travelling light is the ability to walk everywhere.
+An advantage to traveling light is the ability to walk everywhere.
 Most San Pedro accommodations are within easy walking distance of either the ferry or the airport.
 Mine was no exception.
 I walked to the Drift Inn and checked in to my bed in a 6 bed dorm.
 Drift Inn is right behind the Sandbar and the relationship serves as a great advantage to all the guests.
 The kitchen in the Drift Inn is accessible to both as is the pool in the Sandbar.
 Nice!
-I connected via “WhatsAp” with reception and they kept me up to date on things going on in town as well as tours available.
+I connected via “WhatsAp” with reception.
+They kept me up to date on things going on in town.
+They also informed me about tours available.
 First thing I did was book the tours I knew I wanted.

 Tip.
 During high season book ahead.
 They fill up and I met a few travellers who couldn’t get rooms.